-You need permission to scatter ashes if you wish to it on someone else’s land.
+You need permission to scatter ashes if you wish to do it on someone else’s land.

 - England – Dartmoor, Exmoor, Lake District, New Forest, Northumberland, North York Moors, Peak District, the Yorkshire Dales, the South Downs and the Broads which has equivalent status to a National Park.